 Of 120 credits for the BES, at least 60 must be completed at UFV.
 At least 30 upper-level credits must be completed at UFV.

 It is the student’s responsibility to ensure all program requirements are met.
 This should be done by regular consultation with an Advisor.
+To be eligible to graduate, students must have completed the BES program with a minimum program GPA of 2.00.

-Students must apply for graduation by completing the Graduation Request form available at ufv.ca/admissions, or from the Office of the Registrar.
+Students must apply for graduation by completing the Graduation Request form available at ufv.ca/registrar/forms, or from the Office of the Registrar.
 This should be done in the first month of the final semester.
 The final deadline for students who wish to attend the June Convocation ceremony is April 1 of each year, with all program requirements completed by April 30th of each year.

 For complete details on courses see the course descriptions section.